d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 1. Suppose there are $100,000$ words in the training dataset.
 How much word frequency and multi-word adjacent frequency does a four-gram need to store?
 1. Review the smoothed probability estimates.
 Why are they not accurate?
 Hint: we are dealing with a contiguous sequence rather than singletons.
 1. How would you model a dialogue?
-1. Estimate the exponent of Zipf's law for unigrams, bigrams and trigrams.
+1. Estimate the exponent of Zipf's law for unigrams, bigrams, and trigrams.
 1. What other minibatch data sampling methods can you think of?
 1. Why is it a good idea to have a random offset?
     * Does it really lead to a perfectly uniform distribution over the sequences on the document?